dylanfried/transcription-machine/context.md

 - All functionality is front-end only — no backend or persistence required.

 ## Potential Future Features

+We do not need to include these features in any current work, I just want them here to remember and so that we can design effectively for them to be implemented in the future.

 - Audio slowdown (time-stretching) without pitch change
 - Pitch shifting